nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       - Seamlessly create, update, and delete your contacts, ensuring your contact list is always up-to-date.<br><br>

   2. **Effortless Task Management**:
-      - CoordiMate records down your tasks and their completion status, allowing you to stay on top of your to-do list.<br><br>
+      - CoordiMate records down your tasks and their completion status, allowing you to stay on top of your task list.<br><br>

   3. **Simplified Searching**:
       - Easily locate contacts or tasks based on your criteria.
 No more scrolling through endless lists!<br><br>